-Cement and concrete.
-Poisonous and venomous.
-Shrimp and prawn.
+Cement vs. concrete.
+Poisonous vs. venomous.
+Shrimp vs. prawn.

+There are a ton of words in English that people mistake for synonyms.
 Although these words have different meanings, they tend to be used interchangeably.
-But delve into the detail, and you see that they are actually very different.
+But delve into the details, and you see that they’re actually very different.

-A survey involves gathering data to use for analysis and forecasting.
+A survey collects data about a group of people so you can analyze and forecast trends about that group.
 As opposed to its questionnaire cousin, the data isn’t analyzed in isolation.
-Surveys do look for trends, behavior, and the bigger picture.
+Surveys look for trends, behavior, or a bigger picture rather than individual insights.

 Here’s another way to put it:

-A questionnaire is one-purpose data collection through a set of questions
+A questionnaire is a single-purpose data collection through a set of questions.

-A survey is data collection through a set of questions for the purposes of statistical analysis
+A survey is data collection using a set of questions for statistical analysis.

-Flashback to the last time you joined a gym, maybe you went for a health check when you signed up.
-You would have been asked to answer a list of specific questions about medical history.
+Flashback to the last time you joined a gym.
+Maybe you opted for a health check when you signed up.
+If so, you’d have been asked to answer a list of specific questions about your medical history.

 That was a questionnaire.

-The information you provided is used to assess risk, help with diagnoses and paint a picture of your medical history.
-It’s not used to look for trends, behavior or a bigger picture.
+The information you provide is used to assess risk, help with diagnoses, and paint a picture of your personal medical history.
+It’s not used to look for trends, behavior, or paint a bigger picture.

 So, when all is said and done, does any of this matter?
 Who even cares about the terminology?

 When you answer all those questions about heart problems, fainting, and diabetes, your answers aren’t used to assess the health of local people in the area.
-Unless you stated you have a medical condition, that questionnaire is placed in your file—until such time as it’s needed.
+Unless you reveal you have a medical condition, that questionnaire is placed in your file—until it’s needed.

-But what if that medical questionnaire was being used as part of a large-scale medical research programme?
+But what if that medical questionnaire were being used as part of a large-scale medical research program?

 Remember that you need to ask the right questions—and in the right way, to get the best answers.